Last Updated on July 18, 2021 by Helga

 Palermo is a walkable city, and we enjoyed many of the highlights on foot, like the Quattro Canti (Piazza Vigliena) – the famous intersection of curved Baroque facades – and the Praetorius Fountain.
 Right by here is two of the best examples Arab-Norman architecture.
 The Church of the Martorana is thrillingly opulent, while its neighbor, the Church of San Cataldo, has a stark stone interior, the better to admire its sense of proportions, and elaborate Arabic-style floor.
 The spectacular Norman Palace, with the Palatine Chapel, is also one of the highlights.

 Other sites that captured our interest were the Opera house – the grand late 19th-century Teatro Massimo – as well as the “Stile Liberty” Ribaudo and Vicari kiosks outside.
+Even if you’re spending just one day in Palermo, you’ll be able to see most of it.

 Fans of Stile Liberty – the Italian Art Nouveau – will love going out to Mondello.
 Another reason to travel to Palermo by motorcycle is being able to pop out to this chic beach resort for a swim.
 Mondello has a fantastic Stile Liberty Pavillion, as well as some mansions of the same period.
 The waters of August were spectacular, and the well-groomed beach is of fine sand.